-- Key principles of SPP on geology, soils, contaminated land and groundwater are: 1.7.1 - avoiding over-development, protecting the amenity of new and existing development and • considering the implications of development for water, air and soil quality; - having regard to the principles for sustainable land use set out in the Land Use Strategy; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, • landscape and the wider environment; and - making efficient use of existing capacities of land, buildings and infrastructure. • - PANs published by the Scottish Government provide further advice on specific topics.
-PAN 33 is 1.7.2 applicable to contaminated land, details are summarised in Table 11.
+- 1.1.20 Key principles of SPP (Scottish Government 2014) on geology and soils are: - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality. - having regard to the principles for sustainable land use set out in the Land Use Strategy; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; and - making efficient use of existing capacities of land, buildings and infrastructure.

+1.1.21 Circulars, PANs and Online Planning Advice published by the Scottish Government provide further guidance on specific topics.
+PAN 33 is applicable to contaminated land, details are summarised in Table 9.

+Reference Title Summary of Document

+National Planning Guidance and Advice

-Reference Title Summary of Document PAN 33 Provides advice on the implications of the contaminated land regime for the planning system; and the development of, and approach to, contaminated land in development plans.
+PAN 33 Development of Contaminated Land (2000) Provides advice on the implications of the contaminated land regime for the planning system; and the development of, and approach to, contaminated land in development plans.
 It also contains guidance on the determination of planning applications when the site is, or may be, contaminated.